brettvanderwerff/Flaskerizer/README.md

 ## Running the tests

-Tests have been written for the StructureDirectory and WriteApp classes.
+Tests have been written for StructureDirectory and WriteApp classes and status_code_to_word function:

 **To run the tests for StructureDirectory:**